AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/authoring.md

 ![Content Fragment Editor - Version History Compare](assets/cf-authoring-version-history-compare.png)

-This opens up a full-screen view and displays differences between the current version of the content and the selected previous version of the content fragment.
-You can use the drop-down to see the differences in the Main content and/or in the Variation content.
+This opens up a view that displays differences between the current version of the content, and the selected previous version of the content fragment.
+From the **Variations with changes** drop-down, you can select to see differences from the Main content and/or content from a Variation.

 Differences are indicated by color:

-* green indicates content added (to the current version)
+* Green: indicates content added (to the current version)
-* red indicates content removed (from the current version)
+* Red: indicates content removed (from the current version)

 ![Content Fragment Editor - Version History Compare Versions](assets/cf-authoring-version-history-compare-versions.png)